-With such an alarming statistic, it’s more important than ever for people to really focus on making their money work for them, not the other way around.
+With such an alarming statistic, it’s more important than ever for people to focus on making their money work for them, not the other way around.

-The good news is that you don’t have to make all these costly blunders yourself and break these bad money habits for good so that you’re able to live life on your own terms instead of those set by society, without spending too much in the process!
+You don’t have to make all these costly blunders yourself and break these bad money habits for good to live life on your terms instead of those set by society without spending too much in the process!

-Read over our list of common pitfalls below and learn how to break bad money habits before it becomes a real issue.
+Please read our list of common pitfalls below and learn how to break bad money habits before it becomes a real issue.

 Living As If Your Income Will Increase Instantly